gjxser/EnBoT-SORT/README.md

 - UAVSwarm dataset: [Official GitHub](https://github.com/UAVSwarm/UAVSwarm-dataset)

 ### 5. Citation
-If you use this code in your research, please cite our paper
+If you use this code in your research, please cite our paper.